wsnewman/learning_ros/Part_6/baxter_variations/README.md

 Still references libbaxter_gazebo_ros_control.so and all CAD files in baxter_description, so model here could break if these are updated incompatibly.

+Also created baxter_on_pedestal, which is the Baxter simulator on a rigid support, with the addition of a Kinect sensor.
+This works with the object_grabber and object_finder action servers.
+See "coordinator" package.

 ## Example usage
 Start up a non-empty world: contains starting pen, cafe table and beer can:
  `optirun roslaunch baxter_on_mobot play_pen_world.launch`